Universal consistency of the $k$-NN rule in metric spaces and Nagata dimension. III: An equivalent metric on under which the -NN classifier fails

 \begin{proof}[Proof of Corollary \ref{c:equiv}] Let $X=(X,d)$ be a complete separable metric space of uncountable cardinality.
 Identify the Davies space $\Omega\cong\{0,1\}^{\N}$ (Example \ref{ex:davies}) with a topological subspace of $X$ (Theorem \ref{th:emb}), and extend the metric from $\Omega$ to a metric $\rho$ over all of $X$ that is uniformly equivalent to $d$ (Theorem \ref{th:extend}).
 Since the metric on $\Omega$ is not sigma-finite dimensional, the same is true for its extension $\rho$.
 According to our Theorem \ref{th:main}, the $k$-NN classifier is not universally consistent in $(X,\rho)$. \end{proof}

-\begin{rmrk} Our Corollary \ref{c:equiv} was inspired by the (apparently unpublished) result of Andretta, Camerlo and Costantini (\cite{ACC1}, slide 12): every separable complete metric space equipped with a non-atomic probability measure, $(X,d,\mu)$, admits a complete compatible metric $\rho$ such that $(X,\rho,\mu)$ fails the Lebesgue--Besicovitch differentiation theorem.
+\begin{rmrk} Our Corollary \ref{c:equiv} was inspired by the (apparently unpublished) result of Andretta, Camerlo and Costantini (\cite{ACC1}, slide 12): every separable complete metric space equipped with a non-atomic probability measure, $(X,d,\mu)$, admits a complete compatible metric $\rho$ such that $(X,\rho,\mu)$ fails the strong Lebesgue--Besicovitch differentiation property.

-The result uses a strenthened form of Theorem \ref{th:emb}, namely, Theorem 3.1 in \cite{ACC}, affirming that the Cantor set with the canonical Borel probability measure admits a measure-preserving homeomorphic embedding into any complete separable metric space $X$ equipped with a non-atomic measure $\mu$ if for some Borel set, $A\subseteq X$, one has $1<\mu(A)<\infty$.
+The result uses a strengthened form of Theorem \ref{th:emb}, namely, Theorem 3.1 in \cite{ACC}, affirming that the Cantor set with the canonical Borel probability measure (Haar measure) admits a measure-preserving homeomorphic embedding into any complete separable metric space $X$ equipped with a non-atomic measure $\mu$ if for some Borel set, $A\subseteq X$, one has $1<\mu(A)<\infty$.
 Another ingredient is the example of K\"aenm\"aki, Rajala and Suomala from \cite{KRS}, mentioned above as Example \ref{ex:krs}, where a metric with a doubling property is constructed on the Cantor set with regard to which the standard Borel probability measure fails the Lebesgue--Besicovitch property.
 Here the doubling property is not used, so the (much earlier) Davies example could have been used instead.

 Let us remark that if instead of the Hausdorff extension theorem one applies the result of Nguyen To Nhu \cite{TN} (Theorem \ref{th:extend}), one can further strengthen the above result by Andretta, Camerlo and Costantini by assuming the metric $\rho$ to be uniformly equivalent to $d$ as well.